neurodata/checklists/code.md

 10. write qualitative evaluation code
 11. qualitatively evaluate
 12. write quantitative evaluation code
-13. quantitatively evaluate simulations
+13. quantitatively evaluate simulations (use >= 10 random repititions, plots *all* results)
+14. document the degree to which your predictions of which situations the algorithm would perform well or not, were accurate, and modify understanding as appropriate. pay particular attention to limitations of the evalation setting (simulation design and assessment criteria)
-14. get real data in exact same format as simulation expects
+14. get 1 real data in exact same format as the simulation
+16. predict performance accuracy of the algorithm
+15. run *exact same code* on real data, generating estimates, qualitative and quantitative results.
+17. document performance accuracy relative to predictions, modify understanding as appropriate
-15. apply exact same code to real data, generating estimates, qualitative and quantitative results.
+16. apply benchmark algorithm also to real data, generating estimates, qualitative and quantitative results.
+17. compare performance, highlighting limitations of these performance.